nicokruger/gamescreen/README.md

 Gamescreen
 ----------
-Go to http://inmytree.co.za/gamescreen/demo.html to see the demo app. http://inmytreeo.co.za/gapaint-vis is another demonstration.
+Go to http://inmytree.co.za/gamescreen/demo.html to see the demo app.

+http://inmytreeo.co.za/gapaint-vis is another demonstration.

-Library for use in 2D drawing/game applications.
-Consists of multiple renderers (only backing and full canvas working ATM), a cartesian coordinate system, resizing of windows (canvases) and viewport / world coordinate mapping system.
+Library for use in 2D drawing/game application.

+Features:
+	* can have multiple screens on screen at the same time
+        * drawing functions are detached from screens, ie. drawing is not tied to a specific screen.
+See demo for example.
+        * scrolling
+        * zooming
+        * diagnostic console per screen (for eg. FPS info)
+        * resizable during application runtime

 To run the demo app, just do (depending on your python version)